-23.3.2.
+28.3.3.
 Scan Styles

 Color Customize the list of colors to be used to draw scans by double-clicking on the color cell.
 If more scans are loaded than colors are available from the list, a random color will be created and added to the list.
-It can be changed manually later.
-Line widths can be changed on the Graph's General Appearance page.
+The first color defaults to black, all following colors are randomly generated.
+They can be changed manually later on.
+Line widths can be changed on the Graph's Appearance page.